j19sch/j19sch.github.io/posts/2024/20241020-being-intentional-about-exploratory-testing.md

 Intentional about the when: are people talking about exploratory testing throughout the whole process?
 During design, build, test, monitoring?
 And about the what: are people talking about what works for them during exploratory testing and what doesn't?
 About how to get better at it?

-You have no obligation to be intentional about your explotarory testing, but that will come with a cost...
+You have no obligation to be intentional about your exploratory testing, but that will come with a cost...
 It won't be as effective as it could be.

 ---